 Prior to beginning employment, both work-study and non-work-study student employees are required to complete payroll paperwork.
-This paperwork will be provided by your employer and can also be found on the Human Resources web page.
+These forms will be provided by your employer and can also be found on the Human Resources web page.
 Required paperwork includes:

 - Federal Withholding Statement (W-4)

 - Massachusetts Withholding Statement (M-4)

-- I-9 Form (complete page 1 of the I-9 Form if you have never worked at the University)
+- I-9 Form (First time employees complete page 1 and submit ID verification see below)

 - Statement concerning Social Security (SSA-1945)

 - Conditions of Employment

 - Direct Deposit Form

-This paperwork must be completed before the student employee can be added to the UMass Payroll system.
+This paperwork must be completed and submitted before the student employee can be added to the UMass Payroll system.
 Student employees cannot be paid and are not permitted to work until this paperwork is filed.